 Nearly every card issuer that issues credit cards offers its customers a reward or rebate program.
 Rebate credit cards will reward you for making everyday purchases with your card.
 Rebate cards are very popular and when used in a wise manner, rewards cards can help improve your bottom line- who doesn’t like free stuff?!?
-However, five potential drawbacks of reward credit cards can turn these generous programs into financial quicksand.
+However, five potential drawbacks of rewards credit cards can turn these generous programs into financial quicksand.

 1. Rebate Credit Cards Often Have Higher Interest Rates

-Many cardholders have become savvy enough to know that merchant interchange fees subsidize the most popular reward credit card programs.
+Many cardholders have become savvy enough to know that merchant interchange fees subsidize the most popular reward credit card offers.
 However, a careful inspection of interest rates among common reward and rebate credit cards reveals another profit center for lenders: high interest rates or APRs (when compared with standard, nonreward cards).
 Carry a balance, and your finance charge will likely cost you much more than the 1-5% rebate that you earn back in rewards.